Pendo

 Pendo is a Kenyan drama television series that airs on NTV and premiered on 3 December 2014.
-The series is written by Grace danile, produced and distributed by DIL pictures.
+The series is written by Grace Danile and produced and distributed by DIL Pictures.

 Premise

 It is a journey with Maria in a story of her return home after 5 years of incarceration at the Women’s Maximum Prison.
-Her beloved husband, Juma, has taken in another wife - Maria’s former maid – Mwelu.
+Her beloved husband, Juma, has taken in another wife - Maria’s former ma, – Mwelu.
 Mwelu as the step-mum “Mama wa Kambo” disintegrates the once close-knit family.
 Maria, a mother of two, also has to look for her daughter Sita, who is caught up in a survival battle.
 Moreover, Kongo, her angry teenage son, has been taken in by a local children’s home during Maria’s absence and is getting out of hand as a social misfit.